 The recruited engineer will work within one of the labs of the chaire.
-He will benefit from a very stimulating working environment and all required computing resources.
-He will work in close interaction with the 4 research labs of the chaire, and will also have regular meetings with the industrial partners.
+He/she will benefit from a very stimulating working environment and all required computing resources.
+He/she will work in close interaction with the 4 research labs of the chaire, and will also have regular meetings with the industrial partners.
 More information about the chaire can be found online at http://www.di.ens.fr/~aspremon/chaire/